 Accommodation in Dubai

-Depending on the contract, expats may find that they are allocated a home by their employer when relocating from overseas.
-Expats who would prefer to look for their own accommodation can request a housing allowance in order to do so.
+Depending on their employment contract, expats may find that they are allocated a home by their employer when relocating from overseas.
+Expats who would prefer to look for their own accommodation can usually request a housing allowance in order to do so.

 Types of accommodation in Dubai